wp-blocks/cf7-antispam/readme.txt

 == SETUP ==
 **Basic** - install & go! no action required to get the standard protection.
 **Advanced** - For each contact form (in the same way you do for flamingo) add 'flamingo_message: "[your-message]"' - [reference](https://contactform7.com/save-submitted-messages-with-flamingo/).
-Without this d8 cannot know what the message is and therefore is deactivated.
+Without this field b8 is disabled.

 **Standard Spam Filters:**
 We have several types of bot detection for many type of bots!
 Auto-blacklisting (in fail2ban style), HoneyPots, HoneyForms, Bot FingerPrinting, Elapsed time checks, IP address exclusion, prohibited strings in email and in user agent.